Introduction

 And if you get very technical, every scramble of the Rubik’s cube, no matter how long it’s scrambled, can be solved in under 20 moves.
 Non-cubers try to separate all the colors to make it the hardest to solve!
 This might be true to an extent, for example, if the whole cross is solved, it’s obviously easier to solve the whole cube.
 This is really really rare.
 Most of the time, extra scrambling is pointless.

-It is impossible to solvegirl finding it impossible to solve rubik's cube
+It is impossible to solve

 This misconception is very rare because most people see the Rubik’s cube being solved at least once in their life.
 So they know it’s not impossible.
 But searching on the Internet, you can see that the Rubik’s cube has 43 quintillion possible combinations.
 So, if you’re not a cuber, it’s really hard to digest that this puzzle can even be solved!